 • The policy is inclusive: It’s accompanied by a program that sees the CFL fund the testing of top prospects before they’re even drafted.

 • Testing is done on a random basis, except if a player has a previous violation in the CFL, which triggers mandatory testing for that player.

 • Testing is done year round, and is done on urine samples and blood samples, to capture a wider range of drugs and ensure greater accuracy.

-• Upon a first offence, a player automatically becomes subject to mandatory testing, he is assessed for any underlying issues, and he is provided with the option of counseling, while his identity remains confidential: the goal is to change the player’s behavior in the best interests of the game and his own health.
+• A first offence triggers a two game suspension and the player becomes subject to mandatory testing, he is assessed for any underlying issues, and he is provided with the option of counseling.

-• A second offence triggers a three-game suspension, the player will continue to be subject to mandatory testing, and his identity will be publicly disclosed.
+• A second offence triggers a nine-game suspension, the player will continue to be subject to mandatory testing, and his identity will be publicly disclosed.

 • A third offence triggers a one-year suspension and the player will continue to be subject to mandatory testing.